 Grocers know that every advantage counts when you have a limited amount of time to get dinner on the table, which is why we’re seeing more and more pre-washed and pre-cut foods in the produce aisle—but these shortcuts don’t come cheap.
 The question is: Which ones are worth it?

 Chatelaine scoured the stores for fruit and veggies that come in a variety of ready-to-cook portions and preparations—from diced and sliced, to spiralized, chopped, processed and more.
 We assessed each by three factors: time saved, taste and price.
 Here’s what we’d buy again, and what we’d prep ourselves next time.

 These prepped items cost a little more, but bring big returns in the kitchen without sacrificing on flavour.
 This is where we feel the best value lies.

 While it’s good to know how to cut butternut squash, it is one of those kitchen tasks that takes time and effort.
 For what you lose in savings on the prepared version, you save in time and energy in the kitchen.
 (Definitely worth it when you’re on a dinner deadline.)

 Just like squash, sweet potatoes are lower in moisture and more difficult to cut up.
 They’re also not graded like regular potatoes, so there are huge size variations, which adds another step to your grocery shop: digging through the bin for similarly sized potatoes.
-We think the prepared option is a great when you’re feeling the schedule crunch, and looking for a quick, healthy side dish.
+We think the prepared option is a great when you’re feeling rushed, and looking for a quick, healthy side dish.